 This project is unfolding, month by month, into multiple works in progress.
 So far, I’ve written a mystery novel manuscript featuring June as a sleuth in post World War II Montreal.
+(This novel, A Real Somebody, will be published in July, 2023.)
 I delivered a series of live storytelling presentations (pre-pandemic) and have been writing monthly letters to readers for over four years.
 I also post regular project updates and summaries to Instagram under #theauntjunefiles.

 Through these media I chronicle the project as it unfolds, as I sort through and preserve what remains of June’s life — papers, photographs, diaries, letters, cassette tapes, radio scripts, multiple novel manuscripts typed on tissue-thin air mail paper, (Are they any good?
 I don’t know yet.)
 The portfolio of magazine ads she worked on — and convert these into creative fodder for my own work.